Bible Question:

 Does the Bible approve of rings?

-Rings In the Old Testament
+Rings in the Old Testament

 It was common for men and women to wear rings in both the Old and New Testament times.
 The first time that rings are mentioned in the Bible is in Genesis 24.
 In verse 22 Abraham’s servant offers a gold ring and two bracelets to a woman who is later identified as Rebekah.